 - Stage 2: Spasticity Appears

 - Stage 4: Decreased Spasticity

 - Stage 5: Complex Movement Returns

 - Stage 6: Spasticity Disappears

 What Are the Brunnstrom Stages of Stroke Recovery?

-The seven Brunnstrom stages were developed in the 1960s by Swedish physical therapist Signe Brunnstrom as a framework to understand how muscle control can be restored after stroke.
+The seven Brunnstrom stages were developed in the 1960s by Swedish physical therapist Signe Brunnstrom as a framework to understand motor recovery.

-Instead of seeing these as symptoms to fight, the Brunnstrom approach views them as part of the recovery process and utilizes them to aid recovery!
+The Brunnstrom approach is unique because of how it views spasticity (muscle stiffness) and involuntary muscle movement.
+Instead of seeing these as symptoms to fight, the Brunnstrom approach views them as part of the recovery process and utilizes them to aid recovery.